PhD Tropical Insect Ecology, University of Cambridge.

-MRes Biodiversity and Conservation, Leeds.
+MRes Biodiversity and Conservation, University of Leeds.

-MSc Science Media Production, Imperial.
+MSc Science Media Production, Imperial College London.

 I’m fascinated by the incredible diversity of life on earth.
 My background is in tropical ecology with a focus on insects and a specialism in fieldwork.
 During my PhD I spent many months in the rainforests of Borneo, investigating the relationship between forests and the ever-encroaching plantations of oil palm.
 I’ve also conducted expeditions and fieldwork in Papua New Guinea, Kenya, Madagascar, the Dominican Republic, India, the Philippines, Brazil and in the UK.